cybros-network/cybros-network/README.md

 Docs (`/docs`) released under [Creative Commons](https://creativecommons.org/licenses/by/3.0/).

-The prototyping protocol implementation (`/protocol_impl`), the Subsquid project (`/squid`), and all other utilities are licensed under [MIT License](./MIT-LICENSE).
+The prototyping protocol implementation (`/protocol_impl`), the Subsquid project (`/squid`), and all other utilities licensed under [MIT License](./MIT-LICENSE).